-At the UWI Mona WJC we believe in and support any effort that sustains the highest standards of teaching and learning; embraces fully the intense rigour of quality assurance in academic delivery, performance and assessment; and that consistently defends the finest canons of higher education.
-We stand boldly with those who steadfastly strive to go beyond expectations.
+At the UWI Mona WJC we believe in and support any effort that sustains the highest standards of teaching and learning, research, and community enterprise.
+We stand boldly with those who not only strive to reach beyond expectations but consistently build and promote a culture of success for students, faculty and staff.